 Shepherd Center’s Complex Concussion Clinic Provides Specialized Rehabilitative Care

-Concussions can occur as a result of playing sports, car crashes, falls, and other accidents.
+Concussions can occur as a result of playing sports, car crashes, falls, work-related accidents, and other incidents.
 In most people, concussion symptoms resolve within three to four weeks, but for others – about 20% – their symptoms last longer or there may be complications that fall beyond the scope of primary care and sports medicine physicians.
 Fortunately, for these more complicated cases, Shepherd Center’s Complex Concussion Clinic (CCC) specializes in identifying and treating symptoms to help people get better and return to their lives.

 WHAT IS A CONCUSSION?